CSIS-iLab/beyond_parallel/README.md

 ## Development

-This project uses [Gulp](https://gulpjs.com/) to compile the SASS files & run Browsersync.
+This project uses [Gulp](https://gulpjs.com/) to compile the SASS files & run [Browsersync](https://www.browsersync.io/).
+PostCSS is also used to run Autoprefixer & CSS Nano.

 Before running, you must set up a `.env` file with your local development URL.
 See the [example file](https://github.com/CSIS-iLab/beyond_parallel/blob/master/.env.example) for additional information.